-Her Serene Highness Princess Maria Margarethe of Hohenzollern was born on 2 January 1928 in Sigmaringen.
-She was the only daughter of Prince Franz Joseph of Hohenzollern and his wife Princess Maria Alix of Saxony.
+Her Serene Highness Princess Maria Margarethe Anna Viktoria Luise Josephine Mathilde Theresia vom Kinde Jesu of Hohenzollern, Burgravine of Nürnberg, Countess of Sigmaringen and Veringen, Countess of Berg, Lady of Haigerloch and Wöhrstein, was born on 2 January 1928 in Sigmaringen.
+She was the daughter of Prince Franz Joseph of Hohenzollern and his wife Princess Maria Alix.

 Duchess of Mecklenburg

 Following the wedding Duke Carl Gregor joined his new wife and widowed mother in law at Villa Silberburg.
 The couple’s marriage was childless.

 With a shared passion for art Duchess Maria Margarethe and her husband were both members of the Hechingen Artists Guild.
 Together they also oversaw the running of the Steuben-Museum between 1971 and 1973.

 Duchess Maria Margarethe died in Hechingen at the age of 78 on 4 August 2006.
 She was laid to rest in the Grand Ducal Family’s crypt in Inzigkofen which had been given to her husband’s family by her uncle Prince Friedrich following the death of her mother in law Duchess Irina in 1955.

 - Honour Cross 1st Class of the Princely House Order of Hohenzollern